Female toplessness in the United States: Idaho

-Nothing in Idaho state law prohibits female topfreedom.
-Specifically, the Idaho statute regarding indecent exposure, I.C. § 18–4116, prohibits only the exposure of "genitals."
-Breasts are not genitals, so the state statute does not criminalize topfreedom.
-Absent a local ordinace, then, female topfreedom is legal in Idaho.
+Toplessness is illegal in the state of Idaho per house bill 270, passed in 2025.
+It outlaws female breasts, transgender female breasts, and male transgender breasts.

 Confusingly, the state statute expressly provides that breastfeeding and pumping do not constitute indecent exposure.
-While seemingly redundant, the reason is that law and biology do not agree on the term "genitals".
-While biologically breasts are not genitals, the traditional legal definition of genitals includes female breasts, hence the discrepancy.

-Although state law does not prohibit women from being topfree, certain municipalities within the state do prohibit it.
-For example, chapter 6 of title 5 of the Boise City Code presently criminalizes exposure of the female nipple outside of the context of breastfeeding.
-Such exposure is a misdemeanor.
-Twin Falls and Moscow also criminalize female topfreedom.
-Many Idaho municipalities, however, do not prohibit female topfreedom in non-commercial contexts.
-For example, female topfreedom is legal in these locales: Garden City; Eagle; Meridian; Coeur d'Alene; McCall; Sun Valley; and Ketchum.
-According to news reports, several women went topfree, apparently without incident, at a Coeur d'Alene beach over the Memorial Day holiday in 2021.

 Illinois

 The state of Illinois does not explicitly ban toplessness, and its state constitution has included an equal rights amendment since 1970 that prohibits discrimination based on gender.
 Some municipalities in the state have enacted ordinances that ban female toplessness.

 Sonoko Tagami, a GoTopless activist, was ticketed for toplessness based on a Chicago city ordinance and fined $100 plus $40 in fees.
 She filed a federal lawsuit challenging the ordinance, but the trial judge dismissed the case without a trial.
 She then appealed the dismissal to the United States Court of Appeals for the Seventh Circuit.
 The appeal was heard by a three-judge panel on November 1, 2016.
 On November 8, 2017, a divided three-judge panel upheld Chicago's ban on female topfreedom two to one.
 On March 12, 2018, Tagami petitioned to appeal her loss before the United States Supreme Court.
 On April 16, 2018, her petition was denied.